mike-lawrence/pytracker/README.md

 			if message=='done':
 				break
 ```
 Press '0' to begin tracking once the video preview window appears.
+Press '9' to start calibration, and 'q' to accept calibration when validation results are presented (else calibration will restart).